Shawn199906/R6S-Database/README.md

 # R6S-Database
-This program is made by MySQL and Java.
+The program is a collaborative effort between MySQL and Java.
+It enables users to easily access basic information about the characters and weapons in the popular game Rainbow Six Siege.

-In this program, people could look up some basic pieces of information in a game called Rainbow Six Siege, like the character's basic information, like their story, what weapons they use, and where ate they belong.
-It also allows people to look up the weapon's information, like their special weapon and common weapon.
+With this program, users can quickly look up a character's backstory, weapon usage, and affiliation, as well as information about the weapons themselves, such as their special abilities and common usage.
+The program provides a user-friendly interface that makes it easy to navigate and find the desired information quickly.
+Whether you are a fan of Rainbow Six Siege or simply interested in the game's mechanics, this program is an essential tool for anyone seeking to enhance their knowledge of the game.